Arnold-n/P1P2MQTT/README.md

 **How does ESPAltherma compare to P1P2Serial?**

 Both projects have a lot in common (powered by the system, mqtt/wifi, integration with Home Assistant, ..).
 In fact they are complementary: some of the monitored parameters of P1P2Serial are not available via ESPAltherma, and vice versa.
-The major advantages of P1P2Serial are that you can directly connect to the P1/P2 wires, and do not need to touch the Daikin electronics, that it updates data very frequently (every second), and that you can control you Daikin system (subject to the model).
+The major advantages of P1P2Serial are that you can directly connect to the P1/P2 wires, and do not need to touch the Daikin electronics of the main system, that it updates data very frequently (every second), and that you can control you Daikin system (subject to the model).
 ESPAltherma has as major advantages that it requires only a cheap ESP32 circuit (with some simple level shift electronics), and that it supports many different Daikin models.

+**How is the software licensed?**

+The software is licensed under GPL V2.0.
+Please comply with the license conditions.
+If you improve or add, I would be interested to hear from you.

+**Why did you build this?**

+My heat pump is a 2014 model Daikin hybrid heat pump/natural gas boiler combination.
+This is a very efficient combination: a heat pump is used in low power demand situations, whereas in high power demand situations a natural gas after-burner is also used in cascade operation (still allowing the heat pump to operate at low LWT temperature where its efficiency is higher).
+This reduces natural gas usage by approximately 75% and results in a heat pump achieving, in our case, a year average COP of 3.6.
+Unfortunately the software in this system is very basic, and it behaves oddly.
+It often defrosts when totally unneeded, and in other cases not at all when air flow is entirely blocked at the outside unit (the COP will then drop dramatically towards 1.0, the heat pump could detect this situation by internally measuring the COP, but it does not seem to notice at all).
+It often sets the heat pump at a power setting that leaves the natural gas boiler to operate below its minimum power capability, resulting in an error message on the gas boiler and a far too low LWT, resulting in insufficient heating.
+Unfortunately, Daikin did not respond to or resolve these complaints.
+Therefore I want to understand and improve the behaviour myself via the P1/P2 bus.

+**What is the Daikin P1/P2 bus?**

+Daikin (or Rotex) uses various communication standards between thermostats and heat pumps.
+The P1/P2 standard is one of them (others are F1/F2, Modbus, BACnet, which are not supported here, even though F1/F2 is electrically the same as P1/P2).
+The P1/P2 protocol is a proprietary standard.
+At the lowest level it is a two-wire 9600 baud serial-like interface based on the Japanese Home Bus System (ET-2101).
+Some technical details of this standard can be found in chapter 4 of the https://echonet.jp/wp/wp-content/uploads/pdf/General/Standard/Echonet/Version_2_11_en/spec_v211e_3.pdf.

+**Which other HBS interfaces are supported?**

+This project was started for the Daikin P1/P2 bus.
+However the underlying electrical HBS format is used by many heat pump / air conditioning manufacturers, so far we have indications that the following buses are based on the HBS format: Daikin P1/P2, Daikin F1/F2 (DIII-Net), Mitsubishi M-NET, Toshiba TCC-Link, Hitachi H-link, Panasonic/Sanyo SIII-Net, perhaps also products from Haier and York.
+The logical format will likely differ.
+For example, Len Shustek made an impressive OPAMP-based reading circuit for the Mitsubishi M-NET and documented his protocol observations on https://github.com/LenShustek/M-NET-Sniffer.
+The logical format is clearly different from the Daikin format, but the P1P2Serial library and adapter will likely work for reading and writing M-NET too as the physical format is the same or similar.
+For Hitachi H-link, code to read data from a Hitachi Yutaki S80 Combi heat pump is available on https://github.com/hankerspace/HLinkSniffer.

+**More details on the P1P2-adapter circuit**

+This project strated with a separate adapter for the P1/P2 bus using an Arduino Uno (or other ATmega board) together with a HBS transceiver such as the MM1192/XL1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) or the MAX22088/MAX22288 (https://www.maximintegrated.com/en/products/interface/transceivers/MAX22088.html or https://www.maximintegrated.com/en/products/interface/transceivers/MAX22288.html).
+The P1P2Serial library only supports some ATmega boards; it was tested on Arduino Uno and Arduino Mega2560.
+The library itself does not run on ESP devices as it requires the "timer input capture mode" of the ATmega to read and write the low-level signals.

+The preferred circuit schematics (version 2) has galvanic isolation and an isolated DC-DC converter to power the MM1192/XL1192.
+A MAX22088 alternative is available, with galvanic isolation, without the DC-DC converter.

+The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
+Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noisy P1/P2 signal.
+This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal in the initial version without galvanic isolation (likely due to capacitive leakage in the USB power supply for the Arduino).
+I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2.
+A further modification, the addition of a 470pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
+Line termination (a 10uF capacitor and a 100-200Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.

+XLSemi produces the XL1192 which looks like a direct clone of the MM1192.
+The XL1192 data sheet suggests that the specifications are the same, but they are not.
+The XL1192 has a higher voltage threshold on its input and a slightly lower (20% lower) voltage swing on its output channel.
+Using 75kOhm resistors instead of 150kOhm resistors on the input side of the XL1192 works perfect in my situation.

+If you want to power the bus (which is only needed if you want to communicate to a stand-alone controller which is disconnected from and thus not powered from the heat pump) you can do so by providing 15V to the bus over a 20mH inductor with a reasonably low internal resistance (for example 2 RLB1314-103KL 100mH/12ohm/100mA inductors in series), or by using the MAX22088 which supports bus-powered operation (see below for a link to MAX22088 schematics).

+Alternatively, you may build a circuit based on the newer MAX22088 IC from Maxim.
+The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power the bus may provide) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
+PCB and schematic files for a MAX22088-based design are made available by Nicholas Roth at https://github.com/rothn/P1P2Adapter.
+This design does not provide galvanic isolation from the P1P2 bus, but that is OK if you connect only via WiFi or ethernet.

+The read part of the circuit can also be built using a few opamps as demonstrated by https://github.com/LenShustek/M-NET-Sniffer.

-**Below various set-ups using the P1P2-adapter are provided**
+**Below various set-ups using the Arduino-based P1P2-adapter are provided**

 (this section does not apply to the P1P2-ESP-interface, which has everything integrated on a single PCB)